creativeCodingART2210Fall2019Section2/creativeCodingGitHub/README.md

 • Technical Competencies

 Implement basic functionality of JavaScript such as if statements, variables, and for loops.

 Use JavaScript and p5.js to draw onto an HTML canvas.
 Visualize data with JavaScript.
 Create custom functions.

 Create arrays of objects.

 Create an interactive interface.

 Pull API information from an external website.

 Construct simple layout with HTML and CSS

+Control the DOM using JavaScript and p5.js.

+Playback and analyze sound using p5.js.

+Use many of the technical foundations for web and interactivity through the following topics: network culture, the archive, and creative systems.

+• General Competencies

+Analyze and incorporate historical and contemporary ideas and strategies across various digital genres.

+Speak and write effectively through medium-specific writing forms and speaking exercises.

+Develop innovative, artistically and culturally relevant projects through a process of idea formulation, planning, researching, experimenting, producing, seeking feedback, and refining.

+Work efficiently through adopting collaboration, project management and workflow skills.